RomainBilly0/static_analysis/ReadMe.md

 ## 3\.
 Actions Performed (CI Pipeline)

 We implemented a Continuous Integration (CI) pipeline defined in `.github/workflows/security.yml`.
 This workflow triggers automatically on every `push` and `pull_request` targeting the `main` branch.
+If it fails, **the push/merge will be rejected** by github.

 The pipeline orchestrates three distinct security scanning jobs: